yaskinny/task/README.md

 _fw_ role configs websesrver firewall.
 As described within the task, Server has 2 NICs.
 One private/LAN network and communicates with a DNS and application server.
 Also remote ssh access is allowed on this interface.
 Another one is facing public/WAN network.
 On WAN side only inbound traffic on port 8099/tcp is allowed for the webserver.

 It's mentioned in the task that webserver will communicate to the back-end application using hostname.
 Since the IPtables just resolve the domain on rule creation, it'll be a static IP in the rule.
 If back-end application ip changes, Nginx will not be able to communicate with the back-end.
-I allowed outbound traffic to tcp port 8099 on private CIDR. **This is vulnerable to DNS spoofing and make it possible to pivoting for an attacker(can be leveraged for reverse shell, downloading scripts/exploits/... and ...).**.
+I allowed outbound traffic to back-end tcp port on private interface.
+***NOTE:*** **This is vulnerable to DNS spoofing and make pivoting possible for an attacker(can be leveraged for reverse shell, downloading scripts/exploits/... and ...).**.
 It is set to log SYN packets to the back-end before allowing them to make early detection possible and usable for incident response.

 **variables**: